 Mike Cairnduff hails from Melbourne, Australia and works as a recruiter in the education sector.
 He has traveled to China many times and loves the people, country, and culture.
 In part due to his passion for China, he set up and manages a recruiting platform called “Hello Teacher!” to help other Westerners pursue teaching careers in China.
 In this interview, Mike shares a little about his initial journey to China, and the reasons that have made China an integral part of his life.

-What first brought you to China?
+China Culture Corner: What first brought you to China?

-Growing up I always found foreign languages and cultures facinating.
+Mike Cairnduff: Growing up I always found foreign languages and cultures fascinating.
 So, when my aunt adopted a baby girl from Shanghai in the mid-90s I decided to study Mandarin.
 Back then, Australian high schools rarely offered Mandarin as a subject, so I chose to do an additional half-day of school every Saturday at a government-run language school.
 I really was the odd one out; in a class of about 30 kids I was the only Caucasian.
 It didn’t bother me though as I was there to learn the language and immerse myself in Chinese culture.

 As soon as I graduated and got in to The University of Melbourne, I made sure I studied Mandarin alongside a business degree.
 It was a brilliant four years and Mandarin was by far my most enjoyable subject.
 As part of my studies, I was lucky enough to get a scholarship to study intensively in Xi’an for about a month.
 I arrived in the final weeks of December, 1999, in the lead-up to the year 2000.
 I remember being in Xi’an on New Year’s Eve, walking into the city center through the ancient city wall.
 Fireworks were going off all around me; it was a great night.
 It was then that I knew China would be part of me forever.

-What was your first time in China like?
+China Culture Corner: What was your first time in China like?
 How bad was the culture shock?

-My first time in China was overwhelming.
+Mike Cairnduff: My first time in China was overwhelming.
 Before we took the train to Xi’an, we spent a few days in Beijing.
 I remember that everywhere we went, street peddlers would come running up to us trying to sell us stuff.
 They would literally put postcards in my face, begging me to buy some.
 I found it hard to say no, until I was told by the tour guide to say “Bu xihuan!” in a very direct way.

 I’m very tall, and with my then-bleached blonde hair, stuck out like a sore thumb.
 People constantly stared at me and spoke behind my back.
 It was a strange feeling, one that I had never experienced before.
 I think it’s a lot easier in China these days as the locals have seen so many foreigners, at least in the big cities.